Rack of test tubes in a microbiology lab

 Prior Coursework

-For well-prepared advanced students, the program may decide to accept up to 7 credits numbered 300 or above completed at UW–Madison toward fulfillment of minimum degree and minor credit requirements.
-This work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
-Coursework earned more than five years prior to admission to the master’s degree may not be used to satisfy requirements.
+For well-prepared advanced students, the program may decide to accept up to 6 credits numbered 300 or above completed at UW–Madison toward fulfillment of minimum degree and minor credit requirements.
+This work would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above.
+Coursework earned more than ten years prior to admission to the master’s degree may not be used to satisfy requirements.

-The program may decide to accept up to 15 University Special student credits as fulfillment of the minimum graduate residence, graduate degree, or minor credit requirements on occasion as an exception (on a case-by-case basis).
-UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
-Coursework earned more than five years prior to admission to the master’s degree may not be used to satisfy requirements.
+The program may decide to accept up to 15 University Special student credits as fulfillment graduate degree, or minor credit requirements on occasion as an exception (on a case-by-case basis).
+UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+Coursework earned more than ten years prior to admission to the master’s degree may not be used to satisfy requirements.

 Probation